webix-hub/docs/data/api/dragitem_$dragin_other.md

 {{note The method isn't purposed for direct call!
 It is an extension point. }}

-You can override it with your own logic, but be sure to check dnd related events first, as they are provide much more convinient way for dnd handling.
+You can override it with your own logic, but check drag-n-drop related events first, as they provide much more convenient way for drag-n-drop handling.